 - Repeat at the other end

-Why To Use Only Small Amounts Of Glue In This Project:
+Why Use Only Small Amounts Of Glue In This Project:

-The nature of the Lima Cotton Twill means that I can remove the small dots of hot glue with very little trace.
-It’s not a permanent project and I will be able to reuse the fabric!
+The nature of the Lima Cotton Twill means that I can remove the small dots of hot glue with microscopic trace.
+It’s not a permanent project, and I will be able to reuse the fabric!
 Wayhey!

 I love my Christmas slippers!

 Have you seen anything in the shops/catalogues this year that made you instantly say “GIVE ME THOSE IMMEDIATELY!”.
 That’s what I did with those slippers.

 If you’ve seen any quirky cushions or decorations that look incredible, please send me a link!
 I’m a flippin shopaholic.